morch1/op1-project-manager/README.md

 # op1-project-manager
-a python script to easily back up and restore OP-1 projects:
+a python script to easily back up and restore OP-1 projects

+a "project" consists of:
 - tape tracks 1-4
 - user presets 1-8
-- album tracks A and B (optional)
+- (optional) album tracks A and B